Hopi Emergency Relief Fund

 Public health and safety in the event of disease outbreak, contamination, etc.

-Since April of 2020, The Hopi Emergency Relief Fund (HERF) has been providing services directed towards pandemic mitigation and helping to keep our Hopi people safe and healthy.
-The majority of our operations have been and continue to be conducted out of the Peace Academic Center gymnasium (in Kykotsmovi)during the pandemic.
-Early on, HERF sustained relief efforts through volunteer help but currently has a handful of full-time crew members.
+In April of 2020, The Hopi Emergency Relief Fund (HERF) began providing services directed towards pandemic mitigation and helping to keep our Hopi people safe and healthy.
+The majority of our operations were conducted out of the Peace Academic Center gymnasium (in Kykotsmovi) during the pandemic.
+Early on, HERF sustained relief efforts through volunteer help but later hired a handful of full-time crew members.

-Recently, HERF has moved to a Recovery mode which places our focus on helping our community safely shift back to public interactions, and also improving the health of our individual Hopi community members.
+In June of 2021, HERF moved to a Recovery mode, from one of Response, which placed our focus on helping our community safely shift back to public interactions, and also improving the health of our individual Hopi community members.

 POP-UP PPE SERVICES